 ‘Happen what?’
 I hear you say.
-More of that later…the conventional wisdom in the careers guidance profession is that having a career plan is essential, that if you have a clearly defined strategy it will help you to manage the direction you want your to take.
-But can you still achieve success in your career without a plan?
+More of that later…the conventional wisdom in the careers guidance profession is that having a career plan is essential.
+That a clearly defined strategy will help you to manage the direction you want your career to take.
+But can you still achieve success without a career plan?

 As an undergraduate you have probably been asked throughout your degree by careers consultants, academics, other students and your family, ‘what are you going to do with your degree, what is your career ambition?’
 If you have never considered this question or do not even know where to begin you may be feeling under pressure to make a decision, particularly if you are a finalist.
 Feeling frustrated and somewhat anxious that everyone else on your course appears to have a plan?
 It may be worth considering other approaches to making your career decision.